jonico/core/samples/IntegrationScenarios/flatFileImport/README.txt

 artifacts data from a CSV file into an SFEE tracker.

 1. Configuring the SFEE tracker information
-	The trackerId to which the artifacts to be imported is configured in the xslt/xmlmap2genericartifact.xsl file as
+	The target repository to which the artifacts to be imported is configured in the xslt/xmlmap2genericartifact.xsl file as
 	targetRepositoryId="tracker1001"
+	targetSystemId="cu011"
-	Please change this value to the tracker id that you intend to import the data
+	Please change these values to the tracker id that you intend to import the data

 	Change the SFEE SOAP server URL and password in the config/sfee.properties